amaz1none/devex-fe-grades/shared/grades/Level 7 - Lead.md

 ## ✋ 6.
 What kind of behavior I should avoid?
 - No delegation
-- Man in the high tower
+- Man in the high castle
 - Caring about only one project
 - Inability to assess risks